Australian Institute of Health and Welfare (2022) Social determinants of health, AIHW, Australian Government, accessed 03 February 2023.

-In 2019, 65% of people aged 25–64 held a non-school qualification at Certificate III level or above, an increase of 17 percentage points since 2004.
+In 2021, 68% of people aged 25–64 held a non-school qualification at Certificate III level or above, an increase of 20 percentage points since 2004.

 Social connectedness and the degree to which individuals form close bonds with others outside the family has been linked in some studies to lower morbidity and increased life expectancy.
-Strong social networks may benefit physical and mental health, through practical and emotional help and support, and through networks that help people find work or cope with economic and material hardship.
+Strong social networks may benefit physical and mental health through practical and emotional help and support, and through networks that help people find work or cope with economic and material hardship.
+See Social isolation and loneliness.

-Social exclusion is a term that describes social disadvantage and lack of resources, opportunity, participation and skills which are essential for full participation in society (see Glossary).
+Social exclusion is a term that describes social disadvantage and lack of resources, opportunity, participation and skills which are essential for full participation in society (See Glossary).
 Social exclusion through discrimination or stigmatisation can cause psychological damage and harm health through long-term stress and anxiety.
 Poor health can also lead to social exclusion.
-See Social isolation and loneliness.

 The psychosocial stress caused by unemployment has a strong impact on physical and mental health and wellbeing.
 Once employed, participating in quality work helps to protect health, instilling self-esteem and a positive sense of identity, while providing the opportunity for social interaction and personal development.

-See Employment trends and The experience of employment.
+See Employment and unemployment.

 Access to appropriate, affordable and secure housing can limit the physical and mental health risks presented by factors such as homelessness and overcrowding.

 Evidence also supports a direct association between poor-quality housing and poor physical and mental health (Baker et al. 2016).
-Young people, Aboriginal and Torres Strait Islander people, people with long-term health conditions or disability, people living in low income housing, or people who are unemployed or underemployed are at greater risk of living in poor-quality housing.
+Young people, Aboriginal and Torres Strait Islander people, people with long-term health conditions or disability, people living in low-income housing, or people who are unemployed or underemployed are at greater risk of living in poor-quality housing.

-This chart shows that the rate of homelessness has changed from 50.8 per 10,000 population in 2001, to 45.2 per 10,000 population in 2006, 47.6 per 10,000 in 2011 and 50 per 10,000 population in 2016.
+The rate of homelessness has changed from 51 per 10,000 population in 2001, to 45 per 10,000 population in 2006, 48 per 10,000 in 2011 and 50 per 10,000 population in 2016.